OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/installing-tf-ansible-ziu.rst

 5. Upgrade the control plane by running the ziu.yml playbook file from inside the  container.

-    -  For Tungsten Fabric Release 2005 to Tungsten Fabric Release 2008:
+    -  For OpenSDN Release 2005 to OpenSDN
+       Release 2008:

        Upgrade the control plane by running the ``ziu.yml`` playbook